telus-agcg/nib/README.md

 ## Updates

 To get the latest version of `nib` use the `update` command.
 This just pulls the latest version of `technekes/nib:latest` from the Docker Hub.
-NOTE: This repo is currently private and requires you to be a member of the Technekes Organization on the Docker Hub and that you have logged in on your local machine with `docker login`.

 ```sh
 ❯ nib update